BingquanZhang/Data_Wrangling/README.md

 ## How to Use This Repository
 - Clone the repository to obtain all scripts and data files used in the analyses.
-- Scripts for data collection and analysis are located in the `NLP Code` directory.
+- Scripts for data collection and analysis are located in the `NLP Code` and ` `directory.

 ## Reference
 [1] Stacy.Goldrick@groupsjr.com.
 (2024, April 23).
 Spotify Reports First Quarter 2024 Earnings.
 Spotify.